erwkuvi/erwkuvi/README.md

 - 👋 Hi, I’m @erwkuvi
 - 👀 I’m interested in ...
-Software development
+XR-Development
 - 🌱 I’m currently learning ...
-C
+C++
-- 💞️ I’m looking to collaborate on ...
-I'm kind of new here, dunno
+- 💞️ I’m looking to collaborate on ... projects related to VR or AR
-- 📫 How to reach me ...
+- 📫 How to reach me ... e.kuechel@gmail.com

 <!---
 erwkuvi/erwkuvi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.